cwmccurdy/quantumGrid/README.rst

 =====

 Exterior Complex Scaled Finite-Element Element Discrete Variable Representation grid for general physics problems.
-In other words quantumGrid is a package for solving a 1-D Schrödinger equation for an arbitrary potential.
+In other words, quantumGrid is a package for solving a 1-D Schrödinger equation for an arbitrary potential.